Principles of Conditionality and Layering of Error Rates with Application to Platform Trials: Layering of Error Rates

-Within a study (a clinical trial) an incorrect statement about a primary endpoint can lead to incorrect approval of a compound, and an incorrect statement about a secondary endpoint can lead to incorrect additional claim of efficacy on the drug label.
-Since any incorrect statement can lead to a (regulatory) incorrect decision, this has led to controlling error rate \textbf{familywise} \textit{within each study} since the early 2000s.
+Within a study (a clinical trial), an incorrect statement about a primary endpoint can lead to an incorrect approval of a compound, and an incorrect statement about a secondary endpoint can lead to an incorrect claim of additional efficacy on the drug label.
+Since any incorrect statement within a study can lead to a (regulatory) incorrect decision, this has led to controlling error rate \textbf{familywise} (ERFw) \textit{within each study} since the early 2000s.

-We will show that \textit{across studies}, controlling error rate \textbf{per family} appropriately balances risk and benefit to patients, regardless of whether the studies are independent or correlated in families of Platform trial studies.

-Note the now common phrasing \textit{familywise error rate} transposes the \textit{error rate} and \textit{familywise} in Tukey's original terminology.
-We believe the intent of the \textit{per} in \textit{error rate per family} was to have an indication of ``how many?'' after that.
-An error rate of 1 \textit{per} a \textit{family} of 20, or equivalently an error rate of 5 \textit{per} a \textit{family} of 100 (\textbf{5-per-100} in short), both are $ \mathbf{5\%} $ .
-Tukey's ordering of words is evocative because saying \begin{itemize} \item error rate per a family of $ k $ studies indicates control of errors is \textit{across} studies \item error rate familywise indicates control of errors is \textit{within} each study \end{itemize} So, instead of the transposed \textit{familywise error rate} (abbreviated as FWER), we use Tuley's original ordering \textit{error rate familywise} (abbreviating it as ERFw).

-Error rate \textit{familywise} applies to multiple comparisons \textit{within} a study only, while error rate \textit{per family} applies \textit{across} studies in families of studies.
-So, contrary to popular perception, it is not true that the only alternative to ERFw is false discovery rate (FDR).

-Which multiple comparison error rate to control depends on the specific application.
-While FDR control may be appropriate for medical image reconstruction, it is well known that FDR control is inappropriate for controlling errors \textit{within} a clinical trial because it can be manipulated by sponsors (see Section 6 of Finner and Roter 2001) .

-Theorem \ref{thm:SLLNcorrelated} in the next section shows controlling the error rate familwise \textit{within} each study at 5\% controls the error rate per family \textit{across} infinitely many studies, whether the studies are independent or correlated in Platform trials, so as desired in a regulatory setting no more than 5-per-100 of the studies will result in incorrect marketing approvals.